shiyanlou/seedlab/buffer_overflow.md

 附[Syracuse SEED labs](http://www.cis.syr.edu/~wedu/seed/)版权声明：

-> Copyright Statement Copyright 2006 – 2009 Wenliang Du, Syracuse University.
-The development of this document is funded by the National Science Foundation’s Course, Curriculum, and Laboratory Improvement (CCLI) program under Award No. 0618680 and 0231122.
+> Copyright © 2014 Wenliang Du, Syracuse University.
+The development of this document is/was funded by the following grants from the US National Science Foundation:
+No. 1303306 and 1318814.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation.
-A copy of the license can befound at http://www.gnu.org/licenses/fdl.html.
+A copy of the license can be found at http://www.gnu.org/licenses/fdl.html.